bueltge/Markdown-for-MantisBT/README.md

 [Mantis Bug Tracker](http://www.mantisbt.org/) (MantisBT) is a free popular web-based bugtracking system.

+###Caution
+ * Installing this plugin will disable the default MantisBT text and URL formatting.
+ * Check the settings of the MantisBT Formatting plugin.
+If the "Text Processing" and "URL Processing" options is not disabled, then please deactivate manually.

 ### Optional settings
  * Use Markdown for all texts in MantisBT
  * Use Markdown in RSS